Midwest Foraging

 Morels (Morchella) seem to appear overnight.
 They tend to grow in 24 to 48 hours and typically pop up in late April or early May, usually after the ground reaches 50 degrees.
 Rain followed by warm weather is also good for sprouting morels.
 (When mayapples start to pop up, it’s usually time to start looking for morels!)

-You can look for morels in moist woods, river bottoms and on south-facing slopes.
-They’re often found near dead elm trees, in old orchards or burned areas as well.
+You can look for morels in moist woods, river bottoms, and on south-facing slopes.
+They’re often found near dead elm trees, in old orchards, or in burned areas as well.
 Experienced morel hunters have their secret hiding spots where they know the morels pop every year.
 You’re lucky if they share that information with you!

 Be mindful of false morels.
 Poisonous false morels are reddish and have wrinkled, lobed, or brain-shaped caps and dense (not hollow) stalks.
 As with any wild edible, be sure you can identify morels before ingesting them.